akiver/cs-demo-manager/README.md

 This is a C#-Library that makes reading CS:GO-Demos and analyzing them easier.

+##IRC

+We now got an fany IRC-Channel.
+Join [#demoinfogo](http://webchat.quakenet.org/?channels=demoinfogo) on Quakenet.
+If no one is there, you might want to try [#dota2replay](http://webchat.quakenet.org/?channels=dota2ŕeplay), the parsing is pretty similar (There are some differences in how the field-headers are stored in the packet-entites, however)

 ##Correctness
 This is the most accurate implementation I know of.
 This is because I worked with Valve while creating this.
+If you find bugs, create an issue.
+Be sure to provide a demo to reproduce the issue!

 ##Usage
 Include the DemoInfo-Project.
 You can then can create an instance of the ``DemoParser``-Class.